Enter your E-mail Address for my FREE weekly newsletter and Receive my "Cooking for a Crowd" guide

 This was always a special day in our family.
 Mom and Dad spent time separating and planting flowers in the fall.
 By Memorial Day the flower garden was usually in full bloom of many colors.
 Very early in the morning, we would cut flowers and make beautiful bouquets in jars.
 We then went to both my mother’s family cemetery and my father’s family cemetery.
 We filled each jar with water at the church and placed flowers on every grave which belonged to our family.
 Many of which I did not know, but it was tradition to remember all of them on this day.

-After the ritual of decorating our family gravesites, we would return home and get ready for the afternoon and evening picnic in our back yard.
-Most of the Memorial Day recipes were prepared the day before and ready in the refrigerator.
+After the ritual of decorating our family grave sites, we would return home and get ready for the afternoon and evening picnic in our back yard.
+Most of the family learned how to make some new Memorial Day recipes and prepared old traditional ones to bring to the picnic.
+They were made the day before and ready in the refrigerator for the picnic.
 Dishes like baked beans would be placed in the oven to bake.
 The meat would be made ready to go on the big barbeque pit in our yard.
 The outdoor cooking was left to the men in the family.
 Dad, my brothers and brother-in-laws all knew how to cook.
-No one had to tell them how to cook bbq chicken or how to cook ribs!
-They didn’t have to have a ton of hamburger recipes to come up with the best grilled hamburgers in the world!

 Our large family, all bringing their favorite Memorial Day recipes, would gather for the entire day.
 Often extended family would show up also.
 Some would bring their music instruments and play throughout the day.
 What a great time!